The troubling new void in local journalism — and the nonprofits trying to fill it

 “We’re just able to spend our time like that,” said editor Kathie Obradovich, “and every once in a while it pays off.”

 Kauffman’s scoop is emblematic of the kind of dogged reporting he produces regularly for the Iowa outpost of States Newsroom, a network of nonprofit newsrooms covering state government across the country.
-These outlets keep close tabs on the state legislatures and regulatory agencies where decisions are being made that affect many aspects of daily life for citizens — taxes, environmental rules, health care policy, school funding, workers rights and much more.
+These outlets keep close tabs on the state legislatures and regulatory agencies where decisions are being made that affect many aspects of daily life for citizens: taxes, environmental rules, health care policy, school funding, workers rights and much more.

-With funding from foundations and a variety of donors, States Newsroom formed two years ago to attempt to fill a void in what many government watchdogs and civil-society experts believe is one of the biggest manifestations of the local journalism crisis — the dire shortage of reporters covering state government.
+With funding from foundations and a variety of donors, States Newsroom formed two years ago to attempt to fill a void in what many government watchdogs and civil-society experts believe is one of the biggest manifestations of the local journalism crisis: the dire shortage of reporters covering state government.

 On Monday, States Newsroom will announce plans to nearly double its presence, from its current 25 states to about 40 over the next two and a half years.
 It will open its next five outlets in Nebraska, Alaska, Arkansas, South Carolina and Kentucky.
 It’s also launching “News from the States,” a new online clearinghouse to showcase all their affiliates’ reporting.